rmosolgo/rmosolgo.github.io/_posts/2025-03-17-building-for-perfetto.markdown

 The truth is, when I started this project, GraphQL-Ruby's tracing hooks didn't support my use case.
 I needed better insight into when Ruby fibers started and stopped so that I could terminate segments for GraphQL fields which called out to Dataloader.
 (When a field calls `dataload(...)`, and the value isn't already in the cache, then the fiber is stopped.)

-So, I added some _new_ tracing hooks: `dataloader_fiber_yield`, called when Dataloader causes a fiber to yield, and `dataloader_fiber_resume`, called when a previously-yielded fiber resumes execution.
+So, I added some _new_ tracing hooks: `dataloader_fiber_yield(source)`, called when Dataloader causes a fiber to yield, and `dataloader_fiber_resume(source)`, called when a previously-yielded fiber resumes execution.
 Since this happens when a source is invoked, I passed the source instance to the hook, too.

-Using this new hook, I could store the current fiber's segment (using fiber storage via `Fiber::[]=`), then terminate it during `dataloader_fiber_yield`.
+Using this new hook, I could store the active segment for a given fiber (using `Fiber::[]=`), then terminate it during `dataloader_fiber_yield`.
 I'd keep it around, though -- then create a _duplicate_ of it during `dataloader_fiber_resume`.
 In this arrangement, a GraphQL field whose execution is paused by waiting for Dataloader is rendered as two segments: one _before_ the `dataload(...)` call and one _after_ it:

 <p><img src="/assets/images/perfetto/fiber_stop.png" width="100%" /></p>